-3. Value addition
+3. Value Addition

 Let us take an example here as well.
 For example, a person manufactures cake or pastries.
 He/she buys sugar, flour, and other raw materials.
 The inputs which are put into the cake, i.e., sugar, flour, etc., become pricey when they are baked into pastries and cakes.

 After the production process is complete, the producer sells it to the agent at warehousing.
-The agent packs as well as label them.
+The agent packs as well as labels them.
 Again, here value is added to the product and then sold to the retailer.

-After receiving the package, the retailer packs them and invests them in the marketing, hence, increasing the value.
+After receiving the package, the retailer packs them and invests them in marketing, hence, increasing the value.
 Therefore, at each stage, a certain amount of money is added before it reaches the consumer.

-What is the need for Goods and Services Tax?
+What is the Need for Goods and Services Tax?

 If you compare different states, you will notice the VAT rates, as well as regulations, vary.
 There has been an observation that the states are willing to slash the rates for the sake of attracting investors.
 As a result, both the Central and State government has to go through a huge loss in revenue, which is clearly not good for the nation’s economy.

 GST’s introduction has played a very crucial role in shaping the country’s economy.
-It was introduced with an aim to plug all the loopholes present in the system.
+It was introduced with the aim to plug all the loopholes present in the system.
 Thus, enabling the government to rationalize the entire taxation regime.
 Regions that are over-taxed, under-taxed, or non-taxed will be taken care of.
 Along with that, overburdened organizations will receive relaxation.

 Apart from being desirable, the current GST system is also imperative for the rapidly developing economic environment.
 Separate taxations of services and goods often need splitting of the transaction value into the value of services and goods for taxation.
 In turn, this leads to more complexities, compliance, and administration costs.

-The recent economic slowdown and fall of the world have provided a golden opportunity to India.
+The recent economic slowdown and fall of the world have provided a golden opportunity for India.
 India should use it wisely to make a position in the global market.
 In order to achieve this, India needs to increase its GDP.